Moving Day Tips: Moving Your Loved One into Senior Living

 3. Find a moving crew.

-4. Pack up your loved one’s possessions.
+4. Pack your loved one’s possessions.

 Moving is an emotional process that can easily become overwhelming.
 By spreading out the packing timeline, you and your loved one will be able to take breaks when needed.